-During fiscal year 2022, other long-term liabilities had a net decrease of \$352 million primarily due to a decrease in net pension liability of \$359 million as a result of a 26.30% return, which was higher than the assumed return of 7% resulting in a favorable investment return during the year, a \$91 million reduction of the net OPEB and death benefits liabilities due to favorable investment and premium renewal experience, offset by a \$90 million increase in overrecovered costs - pension, a \$3 million increase in workers' compensation liability, and a increase of \$6 million in other noncurrent liabilities.
+During fiscal year 2023, other long-term liabilities had a net increase of \$320 million primarily due to an increase in net pension liability of \$202 million as a result of a (5.37)% return which was lower than the assumed return of 7% resulting in an unfavorable investment return during the year and changes in actuarial assumptions, a \$99 million increase in over recovered costs pension, a \$14 million increase in other noncurrent liability, and a \$5 million increase in accrued workers' compensation liability.

-During fiscal year 2021, other long-term liabilities had a net increase of \$9 million primarily due to a decrease in workers' compensation liability of \$1.5 million, a \$88 million reduction of the net OPEB and death benefits liabilities due to favorable investment and premium renewal experience, and a \$99 million increase in net pension liability as a result of actual investment income on plan investments of 3.55% as compared to projected investment income of 7% during the measurement year.
+During fiscal year 2022, other long-term liabilities had a net decrease of \$352 million primarily due to a decrease in net pension liability of \$359 million as a result of a 26.30% return, which was higher than the assumed return of 7% resulting in a favorable investment return during the year, a \$91 million reduction of the net OPEB and death benefits liabilities due to favorable investment and premium renewal experience, offset by a \$90 million increase in overrecovered costs - pension, a \$3 million increase in workers' compensation liability, and an increase of \$6 million in other noncurrent liabilities.